ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 # Climate Data Construction

+As described in Appendix A.1.4, we link gridded historical climate data to country-level energy consumption data by aggregating grid cell information to the country level.
+Nonlinear transformations of temperature and rainfall are computed at the grid cell level before averaging values across space using population weights and finally summing over days within a year.
+This procedure recovers grid-by-day-level nonlinearities in the energy-temperature (and energy-precipitation) relationship, because energy consumption is additive across time and space.

 As outlined [here](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/coded_issues/README.md), the IEA dataset documentation describes that some energy load observations are reported on non-gregorian calendars and for non-standard geographic regions.
 We account for these two types of energy load data features by constructing country x year climate data variables which align with the geographic and temporal definitions baked into each energy load observation.
 For example:
-1. In [clean_WORLD.do](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/climate/programs/clean_WORLD.do), we construct yearly Australian climate data with the following definition of year: July t to June t + 1.
+* We construct yearly Australian climate data with the following definition of year: July t to June t + 1.
-2. We use a shapefile for Italy which includes San Marino and the Holy Sea.
-The shapefile can be found [here](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/climate/programs/clean_ITA_SMR_VAT.do).
+* We use a shapefile for Italy which includes San Marino and the Holy Sea.

+We implement this nuanced climate data construction by:
+1. creating shapefiles which correspond to the region definitions in the IEA dataset
+2. producing monthly (instead of yearly) aggregated climate data for regions which report energy data using non-standard year definitions
+3. running shapefile specific stata programs which clean each

 A combination of complex